-An individual or company that records, on behalf of a company, the sale and purchase of a company's securities, as well as maintaining detailed ownership records of the company's shares and other registered securities.
+An individual or company that records, on behalf of a company, the sale and purchase of a company's securities as well as maintaining detailed ownership records of the company's shares and other registered securities.
 Sometimes called a registrar in the USA.

-Treasury Inflation-indexed Securities (TIIS)/Treasury Inflation-protected Securities (TIPS) (USA)
+Treasury Inflation-indexed Securities (TIIS)/Treasury Inflationprotected Securities (TIPS)

-Government securities that are inflation-protected in respect of their real value through their linkage to the consumer price index.
+(USA) Government securities which are inflation-protected in respect of their real value through their linkage to the consumer price index.